nikitaDanilenko/vmm/src/VMM.md

 randomGraph = matlikeToMat randomSquareMatLike
 ~~~

-The following function takes a `MatLike a`{.haskell} value and transforms it into
+The following function takes a `MatLike a` value and transforms it into
 an actual matrix.

 ~~~{.haskell}